Tonia-mali/alx-system_engineering-devops/README.md

 #!/bin/bash
-this repository is for shell basics
+this repository is for shell permissions